-I am interested in the biological ramifications of humankinds drive to modify ourselves and our environment.
+I am a self-taught artist who is interested in the biological ramifications of humankinds drive to modify ourselves as well as our environment.
 Before I started my career as an artist, I was a park ranger and worked in natural resource conservation.
-I feel very lucky to have work included in many prominent collections, including Smithsonian American Art Museum in Washington DC, the Museum of Art and Design in New York, Project Space 176 in London, The Progressive Collection, 21C Museum in Louisville, KY, and the Ripleys Museum of Hollywood, CA. My partner, husband, and frequent collaborator Andy Hope and I were awarded the Artist Fellowship at the de Young Museum of San Francisco in 2012, and spent an great year working with the museum and their public.For inquiries, please contact:Gallery Wendi Norris
+I have work included in the Smithsonian American Art Museum in Washington DC, the Museum of Art and Design in New York, Crystal Bridges Museum in Arkansas, Project Space 176 in London, The Progressive Collection, 21C Museum in Louisville, KY, and the Ripleys Museum of Hollywood, CA, among other institutions.

 In addition to my own work I sometimes collaborate with Andy Diaz Hope

 , as well as other artists, on projects and installations.

 Please note that, like many things in life, this website is a work in progress.RECENT NEWS:

 My Biodiversity Reclamation Suits for Urban Pigeons are currently on display in Connections

 at the Renwick Gallery of the Smithsonian.

 I'm excited to be working on a large-scale collaborative piece with Andy Diaz Hope

 to be included in Artist as Maggid: Jewish Tales and Creatures